 Website: www.jessiechorley.com Instagram: @jessiechorley

 Suggested Materials List:

-You will be provided with a full, hand-crafted kit at the start of your masterclass experience, which includes the use of all my specialist embroidery threads.
+You will be provided with a full, hand-crafted kit at the start of your masterclass experience (at a cost of £15), which includes the use of all my specialist embroidery threads.
 However, I will always encourage you, the maker, to create your own “story” as much as possible.
 To do this, I suggest that you bring along a selection of items from the list below.
 These can be incorporated into your work, making it more personal:

 * Favourite sewing tools